Mad cow disease found in California; no human threat seen

 Late on Tuesday, Mexico, a leading market for U.S. beef, said it had no plans to stop buying it.

-Big players in the U.S. beef industry include Tyson Foods Inc and the U.S. operations of Brazil-based JBS.
+Big players in the U.S. beef industry include Tyson Foods Inc (TSN.N) and the U.S. operations of Brazil-based JBS (JBSS3.SA).
 Tyson's shares closed up 1.5 percent at $17.93 on Tuesday, triple the gain of the wider stock market.
 JBS shares closed down 0.3 percent in Sao Paolo.

 JBS USA said on Tuesday the company was confident U.S. beef exports, which surged to a record high last year - would not be affected by this latest case of mad cow disease.